 Maybe not.
 If you’ve been in your house for a while and dutifully paid your mortgage the whole time, you likely have plenty of equity in the property.
 That means you have a ready-made source of low-cost capital to finance your remodel or other significant expenses.

 Because of the intrinsic value of the home that secures it, a home equity loan or line of credit typically costs far less than unsecured alternatives, such as a personal loan or high-limit credit card.
 And qualifying dramatically lowers borrowing costs.
 But that doesn’t mean you shouldn’t shop around to get the best rates.

-The Best Home Equity Loan and HELOC Rates for 2022
+The Best Home Equity Loan and HELOC Rates

 If you’re going to take out a home equity loan or home equity line of credit (HELOC), it’s crucial to know which lenders offer lower rates to borrowers like you.

 These home equity lenders consistently offer competitive fixed or variable interest rates on home equity loans, lines of credit, or both.
 Our top overall pick, Figure, offers the best value to the most would-be borrowers.
 But others have attractive offerings of their own.

 Figure is a nimble, tech-driven lender disrupting the home equity loan and line world.
 Though technically a HELOC, Figure’s primary product is a proprietary hybrid, with both home equity loans and HELOC characteristics.